teomayy/Lesson-1/README.md

 6. Be careful with information sources.
 Check.
 Think.
 Analyze.
 Compare.
 Do not trust.
 7. Pay attention to the text of the task.
 Think.
 Check.
 8. If the task seems unclear or impossible–it only seems like it.
 Take your time, sit down in silence or with your favorite music.
 Get back to the task in 10–15 minutes and read the entire text once again.
-9. If tip #8 hasn't helped–search for a guide.
-You are surrounded by many wanderers just like you and they will be happy to help you find the exit.
-10. Watch the time!
+9. Watch the time!
 It's deceitful.
 You have to complete at least one challenge a day!
-11. Be attentive and do not miss important things.
+10. Be attentive and do not miss important things.
 Check the repository carefully!
-12. Always push only to the develop branch!
-The master branch will be ignored.
+11. Always push only to the develop branch!
+The main branch will be ignored.
 Work in the src directory.
-13. Remember that each task undergoes a series of checks: code style check, static analyzer check, check for correct work with memory, check with a set of autotests, check with a checklist.
+12. Remember that each task undergoes a series of checks: code style check, static analyzer check, check for correct work with memory, check with a set of autotests, check with a checklist.
 Be careful.
-14. You will come across different tasks on your way.
+13. You will come across different tasks on your way.
 The tasks marked with the asterisk (*) are only for the most reckless ones.
 They are more difficult and not compulsory.
 But if you complete them, you will gain extra experience and knowledge.
-15. Some things may seem important but they are actually not.
+14. Some things may seem important but they are actually not.
-16. Remember that ultimately the fact of completing the challenge is not as important as HOW you complete it.
+15. Remember that ultimately the fact of completing the challenge is not as important as HOW you complete it.
-17. The main goal of our journey is to understand what "HOW" means.
+16. The main goal of our journey is to understand what "HOW" means.
-18. Separate the wheat from the chaff.
+17. Separate the wheat from the chaff.
-19. Divide and rule.
+18. Divide and rule.
 Decompose.
-20. Think about the main thing (good code, obviously).
+19. Think about the main thing (good code, obviously).
 Move from the general to the specific.
-21. Do not cheat, do not try to deceive the system and others.
+20. Do not cheat, do not try to deceive the system and others.
 First of all, you will deceive yourself.
-22. Do not write off, but if you use help - always figure it out to the end.
+21. Do not write off, but if you use help - always figure it out to the end.
 Otherwise, your journey will not make any sense.
-23. Check "materials" folder often.
+22. Check "materials" folder often.
 There can be a lot of useful things there!
-24. Reread these tips several times.
+23. Reread these tips several times.

 ***PRESS ANY KEY TO CONTINUE………………***